John Ludvig: Major junior

 Leading up to the 2018 NHL Entry Draft, Ludvig was ranked 48th overall North American defenseman by the NHL Central Scouting Bureau.
 He was eventually drafted in 69th overall by the Florida Panthers on June 22, 2019, but was among the last of his family to find out due to the numerous messages and phone calls spamming his phone.
 Following the draft, he was invited to their Development Camp.
 Upon returning to the Winterhawks for the 2019–20 season, Ludvig was named the Winterhawks' 44th captain in team history.
-During his final season with the Winterhawks, Ludvig recorded 17 goals, fourth best among WHL defensemen, and 45 assists in 60 games and was selected for the WHL's Eastern Conference First All-Star Team.
+During his final season with the Winterhawks, Ludvig recorded 17 goals, fourth best among WHL defensemen, and 45 assists in 60 games and was selected for the WHL's Western Conference First All-Star Team.
 He was also credited by the Panthers for his physicality and penalty killing skills, along with success on the power play.
 Ludvig concluded his major junior career by signing an entry-level contract with the Panthers on March 30, 2020.

 Professional

 Following his major junior career, Ludvig joined the Florida Panthers Development Camp but was reassigned to their American Hockey League (AHL) affiliate, the Syracuse Crunch.
 While sports were paused due to the COVID-19 pandemic, Ludvig and his sister worked out together around five days a week with a trainer, including cardio sessions on the weekends.
 Upon returning the Crunch for the 2020–21 season, Ludvig led all team defencemen in scoring with two goals and eight points in 13 games.
 He recorded his first professional goal, the game-winner, on March 1 against the Rochester Americans.
+On July 17, 2023, he signed a two-year, two-way contract with the Florida Panthers.
+Later in the year, on October 9, 2023, he was claimed off waivers by the Pittsburgh Penguins.
+On October 24, Ludvig made his NHL debut with the Pittsburgh Penguins in a 4–1 loss against the Dallas Stars.
+Remaining with Pittsburgh for the majority of the season, Ludvig was primarily used in a depth role as the team's seventh defenseman.
+On February 14, 2024, Ludvig scored his first NHL goal in a home loss against former draft club, the Florida Panthers.
+With the Penguins missing the post-season for the second year in a row, he finished with 3 goals and 5 points through 33 regular season appearances.